desertwitch/mirrorshuttle/README.md

 #### IMPLEMENTATION

-An example implementation would be e.g., an Unraid system that has all user "shares" inside `/mnt/user`, but only `/mnt/user/incoming` as writable from the outside world (e.g., via Samba).
-The other subfolders of `/mnt/user` are not shared to the outside world and are themselves data archives that do not change.
+An example implementation could be a RAID system that has all user "shares" inside `/mnt/user`, but only `/mnt/user/incoming` writable from the outside world (e.g., via Samba).
+The other folders of `/mnt/user` are read-only to the outside world and are themselves readable data archives that do not change.

 The user wants to prepare data within the `/mnt/user/incoming` structure only, but also organize where it will end up in the protected archival structures